compucorp/shoreditch-companion-d7-theme/README.md

 Note that this theme and Shoreditch are designed to theme the CiviCRM administration pages only and not any public CiviCRM or website pages.

+## Requirements

+* The Drupal "Seven" theme must be installed and enabled

 ## Installation

 1. Run the following commands